SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

 [["GGA","GGC","GGG","GGT"],["GCA","GCC","GCG","GCT"],["ACA","ACC","ACG","ACT"],["ACA","ACC","ACG","ACT"],["GCA","GCC","GCG","GCT"],["TGC","TGT"],["GCA","GCC","GCG","GCT"]]
 {% endhighlight %}

-Type synonyms are really only there as a reading aid for source code.
-This clarity is very valuable of course, but we ought to be able to do more.
-It made sense in the very simple context of the previous post, where we represented all sequences as strings, that having the type synonyms was an improvement over not having them or having to comment every function.

-This post will explore ways to strengthen the clarity of code and make it more rigorous using algebraic and abstract data types in Haskell.
+Type synonyms help with the goal of enhancing code readability, which they do by essentially conveniently laying a comment on top of a type.
+However they are clearly limited in that the associations they convey are tenuous.
+While it sufficed for the previous post where I represented all sequences as strings, I'll explore how to enhance the clarity and rigor of the code in this post.

 ## Using `data`

 So let's begin by introducing a new data type system using algebraic data types.
-In a departure from the pedagogical format of the previous work, I'll not be making a type distinction between RNA and DNA in this post.
+In a departure from the format of the previous work, I'll not be making a type distinction between RNA and DNA in this post.
 This is to keep the complexity down and reduce the amount of code since interconversion is quite simple.